YYinBurgh/YYinBurgh.github.io/_pages/students.md

 I enjoy working with motivated undergraduate and master's students on smaller and hands-on projects that are related to my research expertise.
 Many undergarduate and master's students who worked with me are now at big tech companies (e.g., Google, Facebook, Amazon).
 Projects are often available for students with skills in **qualitative research methods, statistical analysis, and web/mobile app development**.

-Interested UVM undergraduate or master's students may contact me with the following information:
+**Current UVM undergraduate or master's students** interested in working with me,  please email me with the following information:
 1. A brief introduction of yourself;
 2. Your CV or resume;
 3. A copy of your unofficial UVM transcript; and